JS55CT/WME-GeoFile/README.md

 ## About

-The WME Geometry File Importer allows Waze map editors to benefit from importing external geometry files for better navigation and map editing.
+The WME Geometry File Importer allows Waze map editors to benefit from importing external geometry files for better map editing.
 It supports various widely-used formats and enables detailed customization of how these geometries are presented in the editor.

 ## Installation